microsoft/CNTK/bindings/python/examples/Notebooks/CNTK_102_FeedForward/CNTK_102_FeedForward.md

 ```

-Lets plot the errors over the different training epochs.
+Let us plot the errors over the different training minibatches.
 Note that as we iterate the training loss decreases though we do see some intermediate bumps.
-The bumps indicate that the during that iteration the model came across observations that were previously un-seen.
+The bumps indicate that during that iteration the model came across observations that it predicted incorrectly.
+This can happen with observations that are novel during model training.

 One way to smoothen the bumps is by increasing the minibatch size.
 One could conceptually use the entire data set in every iteration.
-This would ensure the loss keeps consistently decreasing over iteration.
-However, this approach  would require the dataset be loaded in memory.
-For this toy example it is not a big deal, however with real world example the observations do not fit in memory and even if they did making multiple passes over the entire data set will be computationally prohibitive.
+This would ensure the loss keeps consistently decreasing over iterations.
+However, this approach  requires the gradient computations over all data points in the dataset and repeat those after locally updating the model parameters for a large number of iterations.
+For this toy example it is not a big deal.
+However with real world example, making multiple passes over the entire data set for each iteration of parameter update becomes computationally prohibitive.

-Hence, we use minibatches of size that fit in memory and using `sgd` enables us to have a great scalability while being equally performant for large data sets.
-There are advanced varaiants of the optimizer unique to CNTK that enable harnessing computational efficiency for real world data sets and will be introduced in advanced tutorials.
+Hence, we use smaller minibatches and using `sgd` enables us to have a great scalability while being performant for large data sets.
+There are advanced variants of the optimizer unique to CNTK that enable harnessing computational efficiency for real world data sets and will be introduced in advanced tutorials.

 ```python